 You can usually "recover" your cost for capital expenses-subtract them from income-over a number of years.
 This is done by deducting each year a part of the basis (usually your cost) using depreciation or amortization.
-Depreciation is used to recover capital expenses for most tangible business assets.
-Amortization is used to recover only certain kinds of capital expenses, including business start-up costs.
+Use depreciation to recover capital expenses for most tangible business assets.
+Use amortization to recover only certain kinds of capital expenses, including business start-up costs.
 Amortization is discussed in chapter 12 of Publication 535, Business Expenses.

 If you choose, you can treat a limited amount of the cost of certain qualifying property as a current expense rather than a capital expense.
-This choice is called the "section 179 deduction."
+This is called the "section 179 deduction."